Software

 Marginally licit sequence.
 May contain atypical consonant clusters, infrequent vowel patterns, or unusual syllable structures.
 Useful for studying the gradient zone of BP phonotactics.

 The sequence violates core phonotactic patterns of BP.
-High internal entropy in the decoder indicates that no familiar phonological mapping was activated.
+High internal entropy indicates no familiar phonological mapping was activated.
 Likely perceived as a non-word by native speakers.

 This tool is still under active development and must be used cautiously.